aws-samples/sample-genai-reflection-for-bedrock/README.md

 ### 1) Using a Single Model

-Now that you've setup the `Hive` client, the easiest way to leverage it in your project is with a single model and an optional number of reflection rounds as shown below.
-This configuration enables the model to reflect on its' response and apply more compute to solving a more difficult problem.
+The easiest way to use the library in your project is with a single model and an optional number of reflection rounds as shown below.
+This configuration enables the model to reflect on its response and apply more compute to solving a more difficult problem.

 ```mermaid
 graph LR;